lv042/Weather-Wizard/docs/research.md

 https://www.integrate.io/blog/why-you-need-a-rest-api/

-- Simplifies development by defining a standard language via which diverse systems may communicate.
+- Defines a common language for numerous systems, simplifying development.
-- Offers an abstraction layer over technical information, making it easier for developers to deal with.
+- Is another abstraction layer that simplifies technological changes.
-- REST is the most common API design, with a plethora of tools and courses accessible for developers.
+- REST is the most prevalent API architecture, therefore documentation and tools are abundant.
-- The API provides technical advantages such as interoperability with multiple message formats and being more lightweight than other API designs.
+- The API is lighter and interoperable with many communication formats.
-- REST APIs may be used for a variety of applications, including automated ETL and data integration.
+- Automated ETL and data integration may leverage REST APIs.

 ## Conclusion